Silvia-Wachira/Python-P/README.md

 # Author
 Silvia  Wachira
 # Description
-This is a repository for leaning Python
+This is a repository for learning Python
 # Technologies Used
 *Python
 # Set Up Instructions